Phytosanitary import restrictions

 Growing medium include soil, compost, manure or other solid substances that are used for the purpose of plant growth and propagation.

-In many cases, import is not allowed at all.
-If you want to import the products from non-EU countries, you need a phytosanitary certificate to accompany the product.
+In many cases, import is not allowed at all, because of the great risk of spread of plant pests.
+If you want to import the products from the non-EU countries from which import is allowed, you need a phytosanitary certificate to accompany the product.
 For more information, please contact the Regulations Unit at the Swedish Board of Agriculture.

-If your company commercially imports such products from non-EU countries, your company must be registered at the Swedish Board of Agriculture.
+If your company commercially imports such products from non-EU countries, your company must be registered as an importer at the Swedish Board of Agriculture.
 For more information, please contact the Plant Control Unit at the Board of Agriculture.

 Additional restrictions on import of animal by-products